-With Position display 2, you can select the position display in the additional status display.
+With the MOD function Position display 1, you can select the position display in the status display.

 17.11 Unit of Measurement

 This MOD function determines whether the coordinates are displayed in millimeters (metric system) or inches.

 - To select the metric system (e.g. X = 15.789 mm), set the Change mm/inches function to mm.
 The value is displayed to 3 decimal places. - To select the inch system (e.g. X = 0.6216 inches), set the Change mm/inches function to inches.
 The value is displayed to 4 decimal places.